Artist Website – Portfolio with Galleries

-This is a demonstration of a website for an artist, Agnes Jorgensen developed by Katie Ayres of 1 Happy Place, LLC.
+This is a demonstration of a website for an artist, Agnes Jorgensen developed by Katie Ayres.
+It includes a categorized gallery, commission information and testimonials.

 This website includes a extensive home page with: